 Our main university site is available here.

 In our department we have a range of degree schemes at both undergraduate and postgraduate level.
 Our degrees look at ways of analysing language knowledge, language use across contexts and time and in the TESOL schemes also relates this to teaching English to speakers of other languages.

-Our undergraduate (BA) degrees include both single and joint honours with English Language and TESOL.
+Opportunities offered to students on our BA degrees include the chance to obtain an internationally recognised, professional teaching qualification (Cambridge CELTA), and the chance to spend a semester or a year studying abroad.
 We also offer BA students the opportunity to take the Cambridge CELTA qualification.
 This is a professional, internationally recognised English Language teaching to adults qualification.

 We have recently invested in an Applied Linguistics research lab, including an eye-tracker and reaction time software.
 Students will have the opportunity to use these facilities during their dissertations, depending on topic chosen.